HugoLB0/Ransom0/README.md

 ## Ransom0
-Ransom0 is an open source ransomware made with Python, designed to find and encrypt user datas.
+Ransom0 is a open source ransomware made with Python, designed to find and encrypt user data.
 Instead of a real server, the encryption key will be send via email to your mail box.

 ![Message displayed when user files are encrypted](https://hugolb0.000webhostapp.com/ransom0.png)